Synival/Chromaphone/README.md

 # What is Chromaphone?

-Chromaphone is a visualizer that displays notes read from a microphone or other audio input on a piano keyboard.
+Chromaphone is a visualizer that displays individual pitches heard from a microphone or other audio input source onto a piano keyboard.
 It has two goals: to be a useful tool for musicians to analyse music, and to enhance your musical experience by adding pretty visuals.
-Unlike other visualization software, Chromaphone aims for *accuracy* above all else.
+Unlike other visualization software, Chromaphone aims for *pitch accuracy* above all else.
 You should be able to transcribe music using Chromaphone.

 # How can I use it?

-Follow the build instructions, run it, and select your audio input device using the dropdown menu.
-It will update automatically when the default device is changed or the device list is updated.
-If the input signal isn't strong enough, you can give it a boost using the "Sensitivity" slider on the left side.
+Follow the build instructions, run it, and select your audio input source using the dropdown menu.
+The dropdown menu will update automatically when the default device is changed or the device list is updated.
+If the input signal isn't strong enough, you can give it a boost using the "Sensitivity" slider in the lower-left corner.

 # Build instructions
 Chromaphone has only been built in the Windows environment using Qt Creator (version 9.0.1).
 To build, please install the following: